EngineerBetter/engineerbetter-hugo/content/blog/2017-05-05-anthropic-sympathy.md

 Cast your mind back to our enterprise operating in silos. **Organisations dividing up their staff in this way are creating outgroups**: my team, your team; my tribe, your tribe.
 The **teams do not _see_ each other's pains** and frustrations because they don't work alongside one another, and **even when they do see that pain, they will not care** as much.

-# Product Teams Encourage Empathy
+## Product Teams Encourage Empathy

 Thankfully we can do something about this.
 Instead of working in functional teams, we can instead work in cross-functional product teams that have all the skills we need to deliver value.
 This is much easier to achieve if you have a Platform-as-a-Service to reduce the breadth and depth of skills needed to push apps into production.

 <figure>
   <img src="/img/blog/as/as.017.jpeg" class="fit image">
-  <figcaption style="font-size: .8em">Skills required to deploy apps on a PaaS are highlighted in blue</figcaption>
+  <figcaption>Skills required to deploy apps on a PaaS are highlighted in blue</figcaption>
 </figure>

 Compare the skills that are on the critical path of a feature delivering business value in an old, manually-deploying organisation, and one with a self-service platform.
 The **problem space is smaller**, allowing us to concentrate resources into a cross-functional product team.